holistic-web/portfolio-fabricator/fabricated-website/README.md

 # Fabricated Website
-This is the static website generated from the porfolio object.
+This is the static website generated from the portfolio object.
 It is written using [Vue.js](https://vuejs.org/).

 It is a simple single page layout and can be seen at https://actions-codelab-edeb1.firebaseapp.com/